 - 2. Such units shall be permitted only when accessory to a single-family dwelling and when sanitary arrangements are approved by the Sanitarian or the Kent Town Sewer Commission. - 3.
 The owner of the premises shall reside in the principal dwelling unit or the accessory dwelling unit or the Special Permit shall become invalid. - 4.
 Only one accessory apartment or guest house shall be permitted on any premises. - 5.
-No accessory dwelling or guest house shall be metered separately from the principal dwelling for utilities. - 6.
-An accessory dwelling or guest house shall not exceed 33% of the floor area of principal dwelling unless otherwise approved by the Commission due to a logical configuration of interior space. - 7.
-Any accessory dwelling or guest house shall be provided with two off-street parking spaces. - 8.
+Any accessory dwelling or guest house shall be provided with two off-street parking spaces. - 6.
 For accessory dwellings which are internal to or attached to the principal dwelling: - a.
 The accessory dwelling shall have means of egress separate from that of the principal dwelling. - b.
 The accessory dwelling shall have at least one (1) operable door on a common wall connecting the accessory dwelling to the principal dwelling. - c.
 Any addition or modification to the principal dwelling to accommodate the accessory dwelling shall be located to the side or rear of said principal dwelling unless otherwise permitted by the Commission by Special Permit. - d.
-No accessory dwelling shall be located in a basement unless such basement constitutes a walkout basement or such unit is permitted by the Commission by Special Permit. - 9.
+No accessory dwelling shall be located in a basement unless such basement constitutes a walkout basement or such unit is permitted by the Commission by Special Permit. - 7.
 A detached accessory unit or a guest house shall not be located in the front yard unless: - a. approved by the Commission by Special Permit, and - b. visually screened from public view and from adjoining properties by fences, walls or evergreen plantings.